-One of the most natural means to encouraging slower driving is to reduce lane widths, as narrow lanes require more concentration and accurate steering.
-The simplest way to narrow traffic lanes is to move pavement markings, but roads can also be physically altered, creating opportunities for wider sidewalks and lanes for bikes or public transit.
+One basic way to encourage slower driving is to reduce lane widths.
+Narrow lanes require more concentration and accurate steering.
+The simplest way to narrow traffic lanes is to move pavement markings.
+Roads can also be physically altered, creating opportunities for wider sidewalks and lanes for bikes or public transit.

-When neckdowns are installed in series, alternating along either side of a street, they force vehicles to slalom between each extension.
-These installations are called chicanes.
+Chicanes are neckdowns installed in series—alternating along either side of a street—forcing vehicles to slalom between each extension.
 They work best with narrow lanes to prevent vehicles from cutting corners.
 Small medians can also be placed at intervals within chicanes to prevent vehicles from entering oncoming lanes.

-How do bollards improve lane adjustments?
 Bollards offer clear visual elements that alert drivers to changes in lane patterns.
-Bollards are designed at an ideal height for driver visibility while preserving safe fields of vision and long sightlines.
-Bollards can also be installed with security reinforcement to withstand vehicle impacts, which ensure protection for pedestrians and any other valuable street elements.
+Bollards are designed to sit at an ideal height for driver visibility while preserving safe fields of vision and long sightlines.
+Bollards can also be installed with security reinforcement to withstand vehicle impacts, ensuring protection for pedestrians and valuable street elements.

 Flexible bollards can be used in conjunction with narrow lane markings.
-Flexible bollards ensure high visibility and will avoid damage—to bollards, vehicles and surrounding pavement—in case of collision.
+They retain the visibility advantage of traditional bollards, while avoiding any damage to vehicles and surrounding pavement in case of a collision.

 Roundabouts and traffic circles

 Roundabouts and traffic circles are round islands installed in the middle of intersections to prevent straight-through traffic.
-They encourage steady, but regulated, flow—minimizing the start-stop patterns of traditional intersections.
-In terms of physical design, roundabouts don't require traffic lights (although, proper signage is important).
+They encourage steady, regulated flow—minimizing the start-stop patterns of traditional intersections.
+In terms of physical design, roundabouts do not require traffic lights.
+However, proper signage is important.
 Entry lanes can be installed to guide traffic into roundabouts.

 Medians and boulevards